 We've updated our iPhone 8/iPhone 8 Plus review based on our in-depth smartphone drop tests, which included the iPhone 8.
 See the results below.

 Design: Slicker and tougher, but about those bezels

 I’m torn about the look of the new iPhones.
 On the one hand, the new glass back looks elegant while being less slippery than my matte black iPhone 7 Plus.
 Apple’s new phones are also built stronger, with the company claiming that the iPhone 8 and 8 Plus boast the most durable glass ever on a smartphone.
 This is due in part to a deeper strengthening layer.
-(No, we couldn’t drop-test our review unit, but we’re buying at least one iPhone 8 to torture it.)
+(More on that in a moment.)

 On the other hand, seeing bezels this large on a late-2017 phone above and below the display seems dated compared not just with the iPhone X but also the Galaxy S8 and other Android phones that are going the edge-to-edge route.
 My complaint isn’t just about aesthetics; having smaller bezels makes it easier to use a phone with one hand and fit it in a front pocket.

 I do like how the strong 7000 series aluminum band on the iPhone 8 is color matched with the pearlescent rear.
 On the gold iPhone 8 Plus I tested, the back looks like a true rose gold and less pink than previous model.
 I also tested the silver iPhone 8, whose back is a less exciting gray.
 The new iPhones are also available in Space Gray.